MarkusFuchs68/Covid-19_detection/README.md

 * [5 - predictions](./notebooks/5%20-%20prediction.ipynb): predictions and comparism made by the models on random images taken from the internet

 ### Notes
-Due to its size on disk the models generated were saved on a private Google space, hence the notebook 5 with the predictions cannot be run from the repo, you must create the keras files by running the notebooks and copy them to your jupyter-notebooks folder.
+Due to its size on disk the models generated were saved on a private Google space, hence the notebook 5 with the predictions cannot be run from the repo directly, you must first download the trained models from [here](https://drive.google.com/drive/folders/1_i8YZdClF5pnDEeyZL17IR5EAcqhEzUR) into the [models](./models) folder.